SDGGiesbrecht/Workspace/Documentation/Linux Notes.md

 ### Running from a Terminal

-While double‐clicking is usually the most convenient, it can be bypassed by manually running the macOS equivalent from a terminal:
+While double‐clicking is usually the most convenient, it can be bypassed by manually running the **macOS equivalent** from a terminal:

 ```
 ./Refresh\ Workspace\ \(macOS\).command
 ```

 This is exactly what the Linux script does internally.
-It merely opens a new terminal window to display the output, and then runs the macOS script.
+It just opens a new terminal window first to display the output.